ryankueter/FreeDataExports/README.md

 ## Initialization

-Free Data Exports provides a few interfaces that enable the developer to switch between an (.xlsx) file and an (.ods) file.
-This can also reduce code duplication when selecting between the two and enable dependency injection.
-However, be aware that the values for tab color or column width may be different between the different formats.
+Free Data Exports provides an interface that allows the developer to reduce code duplication when creating a spreadsheet in both formats.
+However, be aware that the values for tab color or column width are different when creating an .xlsx file or an .ods file.
 ```csharp
 // Namespace
 using FreeDataExports;